-Negative grade to foundation is common, when storm water prefers to sit and settle near the home, rather than further away in the yard.
+Negative grading to the foundation is common.
+This is when storm water prefers to sit and settle near the home, rather than draining away from the home.
 Drain tile can help, and of course adding dirt along the foundation, to create a downhill slope away from the home is the goal whenever possible.

 Any water trapped in / between soil and the foundation can effect the wall, especially through freeze thaw cycles, which can literally push the wall in, creating new cracks and leaks.